hpc/charliecloud/doc/ch-fromhost_desc.rst

    can package your functionality with a tidy option like :code:`--nvidia`.

-:code:`--ofi` usage and quirks
+Libfabric usage and quirks
 ==============================

-The implementation of :code:`--ofi` is experimental and has a couple quirks.
+The implementation of :code:`--fi-prov` and :code:`--fi-replace` is experimental and has a couple quirks.

 1. Containers must have the following software installed: